Improving Health Outcomes and Survival in Patients With Lupus and Lupus Nephritis

-Dr. Shivani Garg is a rheumatologist researcher and the founding director of the UW Health Lupus Clinic, the first of its kind in Wisconsin, and the UW Health Lupus Nephritis Clinic, the nation’s fifth multidisciplinary lupus nephritis clinic.
-She is strongly committed in advancing patient-oriented research to improve outcomes and disparities in lupus and lupus nephritis, and through these clinics, she has created and is maintaining a lupus data- and bio-repository.
+Shivani Garg, MD, is a rheumatologist, researcher and the founding director and medical director of the UW Health Lupus Clinic, the first of its kind in Wisconsin, and the UW Health Lupus Nephritis Clinic, the nation’s fifth multidisciplinary lupus nephritis clinic.

 One of Dr. Garg's research interests is to examine early predictors of poor outcomes in diverse patients with lupus nephritis and lupus to close knowledge gaps regarding heterogeneity in lupus outcomes, identify subsets at-risk for poor outcomes and test targeted prevention to improve outcomes and equity in lupus and lupus nephritis.